SaishNaik/NotesForEveryOne/Coding/Notes.md

 We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
 In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

+In bit manipulation, mask is a no that you will compare the given number against for a particular operation to get the desired result.

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.
 //todo check if it is correct.
 If not needs to be deleted